 In light of the need for clarity and precision, the term goods made from these materials [paper and cardboard], not included in other classes does not provide a clear indication of what goods are covered, as it simply states what the goods are made of, and not what the goods are.
-It covers a wide range of goods that may have very different
+It covers a wide range of goods that may have very different characteristics and/or purposes, may require very different levels of technical capabilities and know-how to be produced and/or used, and could target different consumers, be sold through different sales channels and therefore relate to different market sectors.

-Class 17: Rubber, gutta-percha, gum, asbestos, mica and goods made from these materials and not included in other classes
+Class 17: Rubber, gutta-percha, gum, asbestos, mica and goods made from these materials and not included in other classes.